 Nevada celebrates ARCHEOLOGY Month.
 The state protects archeological sites..
 The Grimes Point and Hidden Caves area is considered one of the most important archaeologycal sites in the Western part of the country.
 Grapevine Canyon holds one of the most impressive displays of Indian petroglyphs in the country.
 The National Parks Service has an Archaeology Program.

-Nevada has several BRIDGES including Historic Bridges, a Suspension Bridge, and 2 Covered Bridge.
+Nevada has nearly 2,000 BRIDGES and they are ranked among the best in the nation.
+The Nevada Department of Transportation inspects the bridges every 2 years.
+The state has suspension bridges including a footbridge and the new Deer Creek Tribute Trail suspension bridge that is part of the larger trail network called the Deer Creek Tribute Trail.
+There are also several covered bridges.
 The Mike O'Callaghan-Pat Tillman Memorial Bridge was opened in 2010 and links the states of Nevada and Arizona.
 It is the first so-called concrete-steel composite arch bridge built in the country.
-Virginia Street Bridge is a historic concrete double arch bridge in downtown Reno and is on the National Register of Historic Places.
-C IS FOR CAPITAL, COMMUNICATIONS, & COUNTIES
+Virginia Street Bridge is a historic concrete double arch bridge in downtown Reno.
+Some bridges are on the National Register of Historic Places in Nevada.

 All forms of COMMUNICATION is available throughout Nevada including newspapers, magazines, radio, television, telephone, and Internet.
 The state has 2 telephone area codes.
 There are many Web Cams , and Internet service is available throughout the state.

 Nevada has 16 COUNTIES and 1 independent city.
 The largest county is Elko and Carson City is the smallest county.
 Clark County has the largest population and Esmeralda has the smallest.
 The county is the primary form of local government.